craigerskine/pxl.media/content/games/shiren-the-wanderer-the-tower-of-fortune-and-the-dice-of-fate.md

 ---
-title: Shiren The Wanderer: The Tower of Fortune and the Dice of Fate
+title: 'Shiren The Wanderer: The Tower of Fortune and the Dice of Fate'
 platform: playstation-vita
 genre:
   - rpg